topiaryx/grafana/README.md

 <html></br></html>

-Continue on to the next step where we look at some scripts to start getting data into your InfluxDB server and into Grafana.
+To continue and start getting data into Influx and Grafana, take a look at the [Data Collection](https://github.com/tylerhammer/grafana/tree/master/Data%20Collection) section and see if if a service you're looking for is listed there.